 A few years ago, I remember politicians encouraging neighbors to call the cops if other neighbors had more than ten people over on Thanksgiving.
 But where would those politicians be if you need to borrow some sugar?
 And now, where would those neighbors be?

 It was a rough time, guys.

 And we all expected the clock to hit midnight to start 2021 and things would go back to normal.

 During that time, some of us had not seen friends except through a screen.
 Some of us got on planes and went to different places and lived life.

 You only get one life.
 And no matter what your normal is now — old normal or new normal — I hope you appreciate what you have, even if it’s not what you want, and realize what’s important.

 Because if you’re reading this, you’re here.
 You made it to today.
 You made it through the last couple years.
 Maybe with scratches and bruises, but you made it.

 And maybe you’re not “thirty, flirty, and thriving” like 13 Going on 30, but you’re here.
 And that’s something to be thankful for.

-But it’s still Thanksgiving, and you can still find something to be thankful for this morning.
+Whichever side you’re on, it’s still Thanksgiving, you’re still here, and you can still find something to be thankful for today.